Warning: The following contains disturbing descriptions of violence and sexual violence. Reader discretion is advised.

 But while members swore by the organization, rumors of its dark underside leaked into the press: master-slave relationships, women coerced into starvation diets and some even branded like cattle.
 The details were shocking enough to draw the attention of federal prosecutors, who pursued it as the first such case since the conviction of polygamist cult leader Warren Jeffs.

 Others in the organization also face prison time, most notably: actress Allison Mack (of “Smallville” fame), who pleaded guilty to racketeering conspiracy and racketeering, and Seagram heiress Clare Bronfman, who pleaded guilty to harboring an undocumented immigrant and enabling credit-card fraud.
-They, too, await sentencing at time of publication.
+While a sentencing date for Mack has yet to be set, Bronfman was sentenced to six years and nine months in September 2020.

 Chilling details of a mother’s attempt to extract her daughter from NXIVM will be unveiled in LIFETIME’s original movie Escaping the NXIVM Cult: A Mother’s Fight to Save Her Daughter, which premieres September 21 at 8/7c.